MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/paginated-accessible-structure-type-overwrite.md

 - You can't set this property for cells in the property grid.
 When you select a table cell, the properties in the grid are related to the text box, and not to the cell.
 When you select a table cell, in the property grid you see Heading1 through Heading6 options.
 They're associated with the text box of this cell, and not the cell itself.
 - You can't set this property can't be set for the top row or the left column of a matrix.
 For a matrix, the top row and left column headers are set automatically.
-- You can set a column header cell as well as a row header cell.
+- You can set a column header cell and a row header cell.

 ### Benefits of setting cell values

-- Screen readers announce table headers as “Header”.
+- Screen readers announce table headers as "Header".
 - Some screen readers (for example, NVDA) can announce related header titles when reading data cell values, which is important for users that rely on screen readers.
 - Table headers are marked correctly in tagged PDF, and associated with data cells.